RandomProgrammerGuy/HedgeHog/README.md

 - Google Gemeni API: Allows HedgeHog to analyse the market and the company using up-to-date online information

 # Current Developement State
-HedgeHog is currently in early-stage developement and therefore non-functional.
-I am currently working on the base functions that retrieve financial and market information.
+HedgeHog is currently in beta testing.
+The current release is 0.0.1 BETA, released on Feb.
+18 2025.
+I am currently working on back-testing on historical data and optimizing the algorithm as well as finding more financial parameters to take into account

-The first functional version, 0.0.1 Beta, is expected to release by the end of February 2025.
-I will be able to provide an anticipated release date for the first stable version (0.1.0) once 0.0.1 is released.
+The currently predicted date for the first v0 stable release is April 2025, with v1 predicted to come out around July or August 2025.

 # Version Roadmap

 ### V0

-HedgeHog V0 will be the first stable release of HedgeHog.
+HedgeHog v0 will be the first stable release of HedgeHog.
 At this stage it will be a simple stock picker that won't make any trades on the market by itself and it will only give recommendations on what to buy.
 It will not take into account the user's current portfolio.

 Its stock list will be limited to the S&P 500.
 It is going to include a textual UI in the terminal.